gladieschanggoodluck/DataBase-Management--warehouse/README.md

 # Full Functional Dependencies
 - Let X and Y be sets of attributes in R. Y is fully functional dependent on X in R iff Y is funcional dependent on X and Y is not functional dependent on any proper subset of X

+# Functional Dependencies and Keys
+- We use keys to enforce full functional dependencies, X -> Y
+- In a relation, the values of the key are unique!
+- That's why it enfoces a function

 # DataBase Normal Form
 - 1NF (First Normal Form)
 - 2NF (Sencond Nromal Form)